Hibou57/PostiATS-Utilities/doc/syntax-guide.md

         val x = u.a

-The field names may identifiers or natural numbers expressed as decimal.
-When all fields a numbers and when there starts at zero and increase one by one, a flat tuple may be used instead.
-A flat tuple is a special case of a flat record.
+The field names may be identifiers or natural numbers expressed as decimal.
+When all fields are numbers and starts at zero and increase one by one, a flat tuple may be used instead.
+A flat tuple is a special case of flat record.
 See also `ATLPAREN_EXP`.

 Example: